acbull/pyHGT/README.md

 - [sklearn](https://github.com/scikit-learn/scikit-learn)
 - [tqdm](https://github.com/tqdm/tqdm)

 Our current experiments are conducted on Open Academic Graph (OAG).
-For easiness of usage, we split the whole dataset into different granularity: all CS papers (8.1G), all ML papers (1.9G), all NN papers (0.6G).
+For easiness of usage, we split the whole dataset into different granularity: all CS papers (8.1G), all ML papers (1.9G), all NN papers (0.6G), and provide the preprocessed data.
+You can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).

-For raw data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).
+If you want to directly process from raw data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).
 After downloading it, run preprocess_OAG.py to extract features and store them in our data structure.

-For preprocessed data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).

 You can also use our code to process other heteogeneous graph, as long as you load them into our data structure `class Graph` in data.py.
 Refer to preprocess_OAG.py for a demonstration.